 - Did these changes happen gradually or appear suddenly?

-Mild cognitive impairment is the decline in mental processing skills beyond what can be expected due to normal aging.
+The intermediate stage between the cognitive decline of normal aging and dementia.
+It can involve problems with memory, language, thinking and judgement. is the decline in mental processing skills beyond what can be expected due to normal aging.
 In people with PD, it is common for executive functions to slip — making it difficult to plan your day, manage your time, remember details, pay attention or switch focus.
 Other symptoms, such as problems with word-finding and processing information about surroundings, may also develop.

 It is important to remember that: